jadhavPayal11/DAMG6210_FALL2024_TEAM6/README.md

 3. Run the TableCreation.sql script by connecting to ICPS_CORE that was created in Step2.
 4. Run the InsertRecords.sql script by connecting to ICPS_CORE.
 5. Run the TablesGrants.sql by script connecting to ICPS_CORE.
+6. Run all the Triggers and Packages by connecting to ICPS_CORE
-6. Run the Views.sql script by connecting to ICPS_CORE to create views.
+7. Run the Views.sql script by connecting to ICPS_CORE to create views.
-7. Run the ViewsGrants.sql  script by connecting to ICPS_CORE.
+8. Run the ViewsGrants.sql  script by connecting to ICPS_CORE.
+9. Run the Reports.sql as specific users